The Warp self-service shipper portal.

 Filter and search every shipment

-GPS position streams from the Warp driver app every 60 seconds.
-The 4-stage progress bar updates from the carrier's event stream and our cross-dock scan-in/out events.
-Ship Again duplicates the shipment record with a fresh PRO number and dispatches it through the same carrier flow.
+GPS streams from the Warp driver app every 60 seconds.
+The 4-stage progress bar updates from carrier events and cross-dock scan-in/scan-out.
+Ship Again clones the shipment for one-click rebooking on the same lane.

 Download the auto-generated Bill of Lading

 BOLs are generated server-side from your booking data and stored in encrypted object storage.
-The PDF includes NMFC/FAK notices and Carmack Amendment liability clauses automatically.
-Driver signature is added at pickup via the Warp driver app, and the signed version replaces the blank one in your Documents tab within minutes.
+The QR code encodes the WARP ID for quick dock lookup.
+Driver signature at pickup is captured via the Warp driver app, and the signed version replaces the blank one in Documents within minutes.

-Share a public tracking link with your customer
+Share a public tracking link with your consignee

 Set global notification preferences per event and channel

-Warp listens for the carrier's event stream plus our driver app's scan events.
-When a trigger matches your preferences, the Notification Service fires through Twilio (SMS), Postmark (email), or your Slack webhook within seconds.
+Notifications fire through Twilio (SMS), Postmark (email), or your Slack webhook within seconds of each event.
 Every notification includes a deep link back to the shipment detail page.

 Add notification recipients beyond yourself

-Recipients are scoped to your account and stored alongside your team's user list, but they cannot log in — they only receive notifications.
-This separation lets you alert customers and external partners without granting them dashboard access or counting them against your seat limit.
+Recipients are stored alongside your team but cannot log in — they only receive notifications.
+This lets you alert external partners without granting dashboard access or counting against your seat limit.

 Invite teammates with role-based access

-Click Manage Users in the sidebar, then Invite User.
-Enter their email and pick a Role: Member (book and track shipments), Admin (full access including team and billing), or Developer (API key access for integrations).
+Click Manage Users, then Invite User.
+Enter their email and pick a role: Member (book and track), Admin (full access including team and billing), or Developer (API keys and webhooks).
 They receive a magic-link email to set up their login.
-Remove users anytime from the Action column.

-Invites send a secure magic-link email through our auth provider — no password sharing required.
-Roles control what the user sees and does: Members handle daily shipping, Admins manage settings and billing, Developers get API key generation and webhook configuration.
+Invites use a secure magic-link email — no password sharing required.
+Roles control access scope.
 Audit logs track every action by user.

 Open Settings.
-Under API Access, click Show Key or Copy to grab your API key for TMS, WMS, ERP, or custom app integrations.
-Set a Webhook URL (e.g. https://your-app.com/webhooks/warp) and click Save Webhook to receive real-time shipment events posted to your endpoint.
+Under API Access, copy your API key or click Show Key to reveal it.
+Set a Webhook URL and click Save Webhook to receive real-time shipment events posted to your endpoint.
+View API Docs links to wearewarp.com/freight-api.
 Under Appearance, toggle Dark Mode.
-View API Docs link goes straight to developer.wearewarp.com.

-API keys give programmatic access to quoting, booking, tracking, invoices, and document download.
-Webhook URLs receive HMAC-signed POST requests on every shipment milestone (Booked, Picking Up, In Transit, Delivered, Exception) — your endpoint just needs to verify the signature and ingest the JSON payload.
-Full API reference at developer.wearewarp.com.
+API keys give programmatic access to quoting, booking, tracking, invoices, and documents across all four modes.
+Webhook URLs receive HMAC-signed POST requests on every milestone.
+Full API reference at wearewarp.com/freight-api.

 What the Warp self-service shipper portal is